 Protecting your personal data is very important, including making sure it is only used and shared when appropriate.
 This policy outlines how the personal data of applicants and prospective employees of M&S will be used, and your associated legal rights.
 Personal data is defined as information from which individuals may be identified.

-This policy applies to all applicants to M&S in the UK and is in line with UK GDPR and other data protection laws.
+This policy applies to all applicants to M&S in the UK and is in line with the UK GDPR and other data protection laws.

 1. Types of Personal Data